oskar1233/texts/AngularHttpTest/AngularHttpTest.md

 }));
 ```

 It tests if our service is created succesfully.
-Let's run karma (`npm test` or `ng test`) and check if the test passes as it should.
+Let's run karma (`npm test` or `ng test`) and check if the test passes.

-Assuming everything went right, now we should create some more spec for our service.
+Assuming everything went right, we move on to create some more spec for our service.

 # `request` function
 ## Make it exist